How Do Google Ads Work and Will They Make You Money?

 And they do in a sense, but that’s not helpful in answering the question we often get asked “How do Google Ads work?”

 You’ve probably heard all these terms before.
-You may have read an article or two already.
-You might have even tried to start your own Google Ads campaign.
+When you heard these terms for the first time, you may have read an article or two about it.
+You might have even tried to start your own and use Google Ads campaign.

 But you’re still asking yourself “How do Google Ads work??”